h-terao/torchrng/README.md

 Take the following steps to use TorchRNG.

 1. Create PRNG key using `torchrng.PRNGKey`.
-2. Transform stochastic functions or methods of `nn.Module` using `torchrng.deterministic`.
+2. Transform stochastic callable object (i.e., functions or class methods) using `torchrng.deterministic`.
 The transformed function has a new argument `key` as the first positional argument.
 (See the below example.)
 If you specify the same PRNGKey as `key`, the transformed function will return same results.
 3. If you need multiple PRNGKey, split PRNGKey using `torchrng.split`.

 This is the short demo code of TorchRNG.